iamdb/hifi.rs/README.md

 ### Build from source

-To make building from source easier, there is a `Dockerfile` to compile the project for Linux into a container.
+To make building from source easier, there is a `Dockerfile` and `Dockerfile.arm64` to compile the project for Linux x86 and arm64 into a container.

-Run `build_linux.sh` to automatically build the app in Docker and output the file.
+Run `build_linux.sh` or `build_arm64.sh` to automatically build the app in Docker and output the file.

 ## Get started